de4dot/de4dot/README.md

 Most obfuscators can rearrange the control flow so the code is harder to understand.
 A simple method that is 10 lines long and easy to read, could become 30-40 lines and be very hard to read.
 Control flow deobfuscation will remove all of the obfuscated code, leaving just the original code.
-All dead (non-executed) code blocks are also removed as part of control flow deobfuscation.
+Dead code is also removed.

 ### Cross-assembly symbol renaming